Where on earth does the time go?

 Total students trained by end of year: 580

-This year we ran our Social Media Manager Course and it worked amazingly well for some students but others found that they needed more individual 1:1 feedback and support.
+This year we ran our Diploma in Social Media Manager Course and it worked amazingly well for some students but others found that they needed more individual 1:1 feedback and support.
 We take feedback really seriously at Digital Mums and as a result we added additional 1:1 feedback in written and face to face formats.
 This naturally had implications on the overall business delivery costs and so we increased the price to cover these extra staff costs.

 Total students trained by end of year: 1,280